West promises Ukraine more, better arms to fend off Russia

 “They are afraid of a counterattack by the Ukrainian army,” Vitaliy Kim, governor of the Mykolayiv region, said on the Telegram messaging app.

 Jordans reported from Berlin.
-Associated Press writers Yuras Karmanau in Lviv, Ukraine, and Lolita C. Baldor in Washington contributed to this report.
+Associated Press writers Yuras Karmanau in Lviv, Ukraine, Lolita C. Baldor in Washington and Jill Lawless in London contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine